Pacific Wrecks

 Mission History

-On August 31, 1944 took off from Liuchow Airfield at at 4:30pm to bomb enemy ships in Takao Harbor off Takao (Kaohsiung) on Formosa (Taiwan).
+On August 31, 1944 at 4:30pm took off from Liuchow Airfield piloted by 1st Lt.
+Norman B. Clendenen on a mission to bomb Japanese ships in Takao Harbor off Takao (Kaohsiung) on Formosa (Taiwan).
 Over the target, intercepted by A6M Zeros.
 This B-24 was shot down by A6M Zero piloted by Takeo Tanimizu and crashed into the sea.
 Also damaged was B-24J 44-40831 that later crashed.

 According to O'Neil who survived, the B-24 was hit by anti-aircraft fire and fighters, and the crew in the the forward compartment bailed out including O'Neil, Reade, Roney, Mast, Hicks.
 Two of their parachutes were fired on as they descended, and none were seen again after hitting the water.
 The remaining crew were likely were still aboard the B-24 when it crashed into the sea.